 A strong pre-existing support system that is available to visit frequently

-Not consuming more than 30 units daily
+A history of consuming less than 30 units daily

 At Home